lathonez/clone-row/README.md

-# mysql-clone-row
+# clone-row
-Clone a row from one mysql database to another
+Clone a row from one database to another, supporting mysql and postgres

 ## Features
 * Ignore schema differences, common columns will be cloned regardless of definitions that are missing from target or source databases